Robyn Dawson | 19th July 2019

 And you can’t forget the Shavasana position, this has to be one of our favorites!
 Katie recommends always ending your yoga practice with some time in Shavansana if you can.
 There’s no better way to de-stress and relax than floating along as your hands dangle in the water.

-It is important to mention here that Katie is using an anchor system to ensure she remains relatively stable from the moving tides and not worry about floating away.
+It is important to mention here that Katie is using an anchor system to ensure her board remains relatively stable from the moving tides and there is no worry about floating away.
 You can simply use an individual anchor (ideally approx. 10lbs), strong rope and clip using a karabiner to the front or back handles of the board.

 There are plenty of handy YouTube demonstrations available for more guidance on how to use SUP yoga anchor system safely.

-While we’ve only touched the surface with this SUP yoga sequence, it really is more about the experience, so just take your time and enjoy the water.
+While we’ve only touched the surface with this paddle board yoga sequence, it really is more about the experience, so just take your time and enjoy the water.